dajevtic/dolibarr-files/README.md

 Multiple files upload module, with revisioning and category functionality for files, for Dolibarr ERP.

-## Installation

-Module installs as a standard Dolibarr module by downloading and extracting in htdocs folder.

-Name of the module folder must be **elbmultiupload**.

-Enable module via admin interface (Modules/Application setup -> Other) section of modules pages.

 ## Description

 Elbmultiupload module adds a new tab "Additional files" for every module/object in Dolibarr ERP.